-This profile was prepared when Vivienne Schultz was elected to the Ashoka Fellowship in 2008.
+This description of Vivienne Schultz's work was prepared when Vivienne Schultz was elected to the Ashoka Fellowship in 2008.

 Vivienne Schultz is creating innovative programs to address the psychosocial and developmental needs of prospective entrepreneurs to ensure that they are supported by an enabling and nurturing environment.
 Vivienne’s innovative three-pronged approach involves trainings in microenterprise development, resources, and a physical space to enable budding entrepreneurs to launch their projects, and continued mentorship to ensure that they are successful.